Glamping with a hot tub in North Wales

 We always wanted to go for glamping in the UK, especially during the summers.
-Glamping, better known as luxury camping, had been on my wishlist for a few years and we could finally tick the box this year and spend a weekend in a wooden cabin with a hot tub in Wales.
+Glamping, better known as luxury camping, had been on my wishlist for a few years and we could finally tick the box this year and spend a weekend in a wooden pod with a hot tub in North Wales.

 Glamping is a unique experience which allows you to stay away from town and city crowds, enjoying being in nature while having the luxury of a bed and, often, a hot tub, unlike camping.
 Don’t get me wrong, we love camping as well and you can read about our first camping experience in the UK, which led us to camp more often and allowed us to learn a lot and share our list of tips about camping in the UK.

 Booking a glamping pod in the UK

 As I just explained, we really wanted to go for glamping for quite some time, but every time I googled “glamping in the UK”, I ended up on websites that required a minimum stay of 3 or 4 nights or finding very expensive cabins.
 I almost gave up on glamping during the summer, until this January, when we had some time for a weekend gateway.
 Our plan was staying in the UK but opting for a unique experience.

 I started searching on websites I usually use to book hotels, like Booking.com, Hotel.com, and Expedia.
 After spending a few hours, I was quite disappointed, I couldn’t find anything unique.
 There were a lot of nice hotels with a spa, but nothing really special or close to what I had in mind.

 Then I gave Airbnb a try.
 I always thought Airbnb was mainly listing normal homes, but after only a few minutes I had a wish list of interesting places to stay, like luxury tents, wooden pods, old cottages, and lodges.
 You can sign up for Airbnb here.

 I went through my shortlist with Bruno and in the end, we decided to go to a wooden pod in Cenarth in Wales.